patriciatozi/patriciatozi/README.md

 ### About me
 - 26 yo, based in São Paulo/SP
 - Bachelor of Science and Technology with an emphasis in Biomedical Engineering
-- Junior Data Engineer at Traive Finance Brazil
+- Data Engineer at Traive Finance Brazil
 - Event Team Leader at Data Girls
 - Languages: Portuguese, English, Spanish and Deutsch